 But there’s more: It’s from here that the story moves toward that crafty serpent coming in and tempting them to eat the forbidden fruit.
 Traditionally Eve has taken the brunt of the blame for The Fall because she is the initial one to give in to temptation, and because of that, the story is twisted to make her subordinate.
 We treat this story as though Adam is some great leader who delegates the task of fruit gathering to Eve, and she fails.
 But this not all what happens.
 Just look closely at what happens here…

 The serpent comes in and goes directly to Eve.
 He doesn’t even bother with Adam.
 I don’t know about you, but I always thought the serpent went to Eve because Adam was off doing something else.
 But that’s not the case at all.
 Verse 6 tells us “he was with her”.
 So the serpent slinks in, doesn’t even bother with Adam and goes directly to Eve.
 Is this because Eve is the weak one?
 No. If that were the case, Adam would’ve stepped in and said “not so fast, Mr. Snake!”
 But he doesn’t.
 He’s there, but he’s so inconsequential to the narrative that we don’t even notice him.
 I don’t think it is a stretch to say that the serpent goes to the decision maker, which is Eve.
-And, she gives in to the temptation.
+And she gives in to the temptation.
 She takes the fruit which God commanded not to take (and even adds to the commandment by stating that they are not even to touch it).
 She eats and then “she also gave some to her husband, who was with her, and he ate.”
 (Genesis 3:6 NRSV).

 Let’s think about this for a second.
 First of all, the serpent bypasses Adam.
 He doesn’t even deal with him.
-The serpent goes to straight to the decision maker.
+The serpent goes straight to the decision maker.
 Also buried in this is the fact that Adam is the only one to whom the command is given firsthand.
 God gives Adam the dietary instructions before Eve is even created.
 So Adam is the first-hand keeper of the command, while Eve presumably hears it second-hand from Adam.
 Yet Eve is still the decision maker.
 She hands the fruit to Adam who is utterly oblivious to anything that’s going on.
 While Eve is working hard to till and keep the garden of life, working to fend off the temptation of the serpent, Adam is off catching a Pidgey playing Pokemon Go.
 It is from there that humanity “falls”, and then God gives these curses to the serpent, to Adam, and to Eve.

 But if there is an inequality between the sexes in Gneiss 2-3, it is certainly not in favor of men. the man (Adam) is a non-factor in this story.
 Eve is the leader.
 Putting her in a subordinate position because she is the one that gave in to the serpent initially is like a third string quarterback putting the starting quarterback in a subordinate position because it is the starter who threw a game losing interception on the final drive.
 Adam isn’t even in the game.
 He’s on the sidelines with a clipboard and a headset… learning.
 Like I said, this story is (I believe) about equality, but if it is not, it is about dudes like me being utterly lost, confused, and wholly dependent on women for any chance at survival.

 I’m thankful for all those women who’ve led me in my life.
 First my mom, and then so many others.
 I’ve said for years now, if you don’t think women can lead, let me introduce you to… and then I can go on with the many women who’ve led, taught, shaped, and mentored me.
-As I look at this foundational story, I also say, “if you don’t think women can lead, just look Eve.”
+As I look at this foundational story, I also say, “if you don’t think women can lead, just look to Eve.”
 Yes, she gave in to the temptation, but we all do and we have the benefit of history and still can’t resist that fruit.
-Though she gave in, Eve is still the leader in the story.
+Though she gave in to temptation, Eve is still the leader in the story.
 So all you women and girls out there, don’t let any one, and in particular church folks, hold you back.
 God’s been expecting leadership out of you since the beginning.
 You get out there, assert yourself with your Creator-endowed strength, courage, and leadership, and lead me home.